 Q: If I have to stop my radiotherapy because I am poorly with corona, when can I carry on?

 A: Both the coronavirus and radiotherapy treatment weaken the immune system, so becoming more unwell during cancer treatment is common, whether or not you have tested positive for Covid-19.
 If you have to stop your treatment for whatever reason (regardless of the coronavirus pandemic) it’s unlikely that you would be able to start it again, as the doses of radiotherapy already given essentially become ineffective.
 With radiotherapy, it’s a sort of ‘all or nothing’ situation, hence why it’s more likely that your treatment would be cancelled before it’s due to start, and less likely to be cancelled mid-cycle.
-If you’re due to have radiotherapy, please take the social distancing and isolation guidelines very seriously, as your team will want to get your through your planned treatment.
+If you’re due to have radiotherapy, your team will give you instructions on isolating for a period of time before treatment and are likely to do a Covid test a few days before your treatment starts.
+Please take the social distancing and isolation guidelines very seriously, as your team will want to get your through your planned treatment.